PreSales & Sales Career Coaching

 What Are the Different Types of Tech Sales Positions?

 The tech sales field offers different roles, each with unique responsibilities and opportunities.
-Besides a tech sales rep, you can also consider the following positions:
+In addition to being a tech sales rep, you can also consider the following positions:

 Sales/Business Development Representative